thiagokalid/Virtual-Encoder-ECNDT-2023/README.md

 ## 2.1.
 Dataset Organization
 Each folder represents an experiment (e.g. "air_cylindrical_longest_side") which contains:
 <ol>
-  <li>Photos of the ground-facing camera;</li>
+  <li>Photos shot by the ground-facing camera;</li>
-  <li>IMU data in quaternion and euler angle format;</li>
+  <li>Orientation of the rigid body acquired by the inertial unit in quaternion and euler angle format;</li>
 </ol>
 The experiments under "calibration" folder were used exclusively for calibration purpose.
+Data under "planar" and "cylindrical" folder was used for generating the paper results.

 ```
++---Virtual-Encoder-ECNDT-2023
 |   |   data.zip
 |   |
 |   \---data